 Key Differences Between Sales and Marketing

-- Sales are the transfer of ownership of a product from one person to another for some value, whereas Marketing is the act of analyzing the market and understanding the needs of the customers in such a way that whenever a new product is launched, it sells itself.
+- Sales can be understood as the process of selling the goods to customers at a definite price and at a given period of time.
+In this the transfer of ownership of a product from one person to another for some value takes place.
+On the contrary, Marketing is the act of analyzing the market and understanding the needs of the customers in such a way that whenever a new product is launched, it sells itself.
+In short, it is the process of creating a ready market for the product and services.

 - Sales have a fragmented approach, which stresses on selling all that is produced.
-In contrast, marketing has an integrated approach which stresses on ascertaining the customer requirements and providing them with the same.
+In contrast, marketing has an integrated approach which stresses on ascertaining the customer requirements and providing them with the product of their need.

 - The selling process involves an exchange of goods for monetary consideration.
 On the flip side, marketing involves identifying the needs of customers and satisfying them.